solidi/learning-notes/hobbies/plastic-modeling.md

 1. Soak all spures, including clear parts, in dish soap overnight.
 Rise next morning.
 1. Dry-fit pieces by taping or tacking pieces together to understand the fit and finish of the model.
-1. Aseemble and glue body parts so that it can be painted.
+1. Assemble and glue body parts so that it can be painted.
     1. Focus on sub-assembly areas:
         1. Body
         1. Chassis